-Sebastien Bourdais Race Day Quote:
+Sebastien Bourdais Race Quote:

 • This is Bourdais’ 11th Verizon IndyCar Series season and third with KVSH Racing.

-• In 157 career IndyCar starts, Bourdais has won 35 races (tied with Bobby Unser for sixth all-time) and taken 33 pole positions (tied for seventh).
+• In 159 career IndyCar starts, Bourdais has won 35 races (tied with Bobby Unser for sixth all-time) and taken 33 pole positions (tied for seventh).

 • Bourdais is the only driver to win four consecutive IndyCar championships, taking the title in 2004 – 2007 (Champ Car World Series).

-• Last weekend, Bourdais won from the pole at the Le Mans 24 Hours in the GTE Pro category.
-In addition to this year’s win, Bourdais has another pole and three runner-up finishes (2007, 2009 and 2011) in 10 previous starts in his hometown of Le Mans, has won the 12
+• Bourdais won from the pole at the 2016 Le Mans 24 Hours this year in the GTE Pro category.
+He has another pole and three runner-up finishes (2007, 2009 and 2011) in 10 previous starts in his hometown.
+Bourdais has also won the 12

-• Bourdais, 37, is a native of Le Mans, France but resides in St. Petersburg, Florida.
+Bourdais, 37, is a native of Le Mans, France but resides in St. Petersburg, Florida.

 Round 13 of the 2016 Verizon IndyCar Series season will be the Honda Indy 200, July 29-31, at the Mid-Ohio Sports Car Course in Lexington, Ohio.
 The race will be broadcast live on NBCSN at 2:00 p.m.
 ET.
 It is also available on radio: XM 209 and IMS IndyCar Radio as well as online: IndyCar.com and Verizon IndyCar 15 app.